-Michael Thomas, Ph.D., Assistant Professor of Philosophy Robert Rouphail, Ph.D., Assistant Professor of History (Interim Coordinator)
+Michael Thomas, Ph.D., Assistant Professor of Philosophy, Coordinator

 - Demonstrate the ability to analyze the cultural, historical, political, and social aspects of the African Diaspora. - Possess the critical vocabulary and concepts with which to describe and interpret the lived experience of people of the African Diaspora. - Demonstrate an understanding of the interdisciplinary character of the field.